rohan-sajeesh/ADS2001-Stock-Portfolio-Optimisation/notebooks/README.md

 The analysis compares classical optimisation, risk-based approaches, tail-risk methods, and machine learning-driven strategies using historical data from 1993–2019.

-For a high-level overview of the project findings and recommendations, refer to the main README.
-For detailed methodology and results, refer to the final report.
+For a overview of the project findings and recommendations, refer to the main README.
+For detailed methodology, results & recommendations refer to the final report.